Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

 A future detection of gravitational waves is expected to give information on the physical phenomena during stellar core-collapse.
 Our identification of three different instability regimes depending on the rotation rate should help clarify the still poorly known influence of rotation on the gravitational wave signal.
 Non-axisymmetric convective modes become oscillatory in the presence of rotation.
-It may therefore become possible to identify their frequency in the low-frequency part of the gravitational wave spectrum.
+Their frequency could be identified in the low-frequency part of the gravitational wave spectrum.
 For low/moderate rotations, the corotation radius of the $m=2$ convective/mixed mode is close to the gain or Brunt-V\"ais\"al\"a radius.
 The identification of the mode frequency would therefore give access to the rotation frequency at this radius.
-Non-axisymmetric equatorial modes with a large angular scale $m=1,2$ are strongly destabilised by rotation and dominate the dynamics in a wide region of the parameter space in particular for moderate to strong rotation, which should be favourable to a strong emission of gravitational waves.
-In the regime of strong rotation, the frequency of the $m=2$ mode becomes independent of the heating rate and depends only on the advection timescale $r_{\rm sh}/v_{\rm sh}$ and the angular momentum $j$.
+Non-axisymmetric equatorial modes with a large angular scale $m=1,2$ are strongly destabilised by rotation and dominate the dynamics in a wide region of the parameter space for moderate to strong rotation, which should be favourable to a strong emission of gravitational waves.
+In the regime of strong rotation, the frequency of the $m=2$ mode becomes independent of the convection parameter and depends only on the advection timescale $r_{\rm sh}/v_{\rm sh}$ and the angular momentum $j$.
 This reduction of the parameter space should help extract physical information from the measure of the mode frequency.
 These modes should be incorporated in future asteroseismic studies similar to \cite{TorresForne+2018,TorresForne+2019} where non-axisymmetric perturbations would be taken into account.

+Our results can be compared to previous 3D numerical simulations of core-collapse supernovae, including rotation.
+Simulations with the fastest rotating rates are difficult to compare because they are often dominated by the low-T/|W| instability growing rapidly inside the PNS \citep{Ott+2005,CerdaDuran+2007,kuroda+2014,Takiwaki+2016,Shibagaki+2021,Takiwaki+2021,Bugli+2022}, which is not included in our analysis.
+We focus our discussion on the simulations where the dynamics is dominated by postshock instabilities.
+Some simulations focused on the GW signal \citep{westernacher-schneider19,PowellMuller2020,Pan+2021} do not contain a detailed enough description of the post shock dynamics to allow for a significant comparison.